UK income tax rates and tax brackets explained

 UK taxpayers each have a personal allowance, which is the amount you can earn before you start paying income tax.
 When you earn more than your personal allowance, you pay tax at your applicable income tax rate on the amount you earn above the personal allowance threshold.

-The standard tax-free personal allowance is £12,570 for the 2023/24 tax year.
+The standard tax-free personal allowance is £12,570 for the 2024/25 tax year.
 This is the amount you typically won’t pay tax on.
 However, if you earn over £100,000 per annum, your personal allowance reduces by £1 for every £2 you earn.
 This means that if you earn £125,140, you’ll pay income tax on everything you earn and you won’t be eligible for a tax-free personal allowance.

-How much is the 2023 standard deduction?
+How much is the 2024 standard deduction?

-What are the UK tax brackets?
+What are the UK tax brackets and bands?

 You’ll find the UK tax rates for 2023/24 in the tables below.
 The first table shows the current tax bands for people living in England, Wales and Northern Ireland, and the second table shows the tax brackets for Scotland, which are calculated slightly differently.

-Tax Band Taxable Income in England, Wales and
+Taxable Income in England, Wales and NI

 Tax Rate